sarasaurus/16-19-auth/README.md

 __Asset Schema__
 The __POST__ , __GET__ and __DELETE__ routes to api/assets/:id
 they perform CRUD operations on an external file storing service, while storing meta information about the file in a locally stored MongoDB
+## Successful Requests and Error Handling
+successful requests to POST and GET return 200, DELETE returns 204
+unsuccessful requests to POST, GET and DELETE include:
+404 - file not found / wrong id, 401 - not authorized

 #### Proof of External Post
 ![proof](./src/assets/proof.png)